A Path to Safety.

 Fill out one Application for each pet you would like to enroll in our program.

-The Application can be found below by clicking the "Fill out an Intake Form" button.
-It will take you approximately 10 minutes to fill out one Application.
+The Application can be found below by clicking the "Apply Now" button.
+It will take you approximately 20 minutes to fill out one Application.

-We will email you and your referee within 48 hours to acknowledge your Application.
-If you do not have a safe / secure email address to use, please use the email of someone close to you that you trust, and let them know we will be contacting them.
+We will email you or call you to acknowledge your Application within 48 hours.
+If you do not have a safe / secure email address or phone number to use, please use the email of someone close to you that you trust, and let them know we will be contacting them.

 Drop off your pet(s).